arduino/docs-content/content/learn/05.communication/07.modbus/modbus.md

 ## Use Modbus with Arduino
 Now that you have learned about the basics and functionalities of Modbus, it is time to talk about how you can use your Arduino to establish Modbus communication across devices.
 You can use your Arduino either as a controller or as a peripheral device depending on the setup.
 To make your life easier you can use the [Arduino Modbus library](https://www.arduino.cc/reference/en/libraries/arduinomodbus/) which allows you to implement the Modbus protocol over two different types of transport: serial communication over RS485 with RTU or Ethernet and WiFi communication using the TCP protocol.
 Because the Modbus library is dependent on the [RS-485 library](https://www.arduino.cc/reference/en/libraries/arduinors485/), you must include both of them in your code.

 A lot of Arduino boards are Modbus compatible especially if you consider Ethernet-type messages.
-In case if you want to communicate via RS485, [MKR 485 Shields](https://store-usa.arduino.cc/products/arduino-mkr-485-shield) will help you convert any MKR board into a Modbus compatible device.
-Check out [this Tutorial](https://docs.arduino.cc/tutorials/mkr-485-shield/mkr-485-communication) to learn more about sending data between two [MKR 485 Shields](https://store-usa.arduino.cc/products/arduino-mkr-485-shield).
+In case you want to communicate via RS485, [MKR 485 Shields](https://store-usa.arduino.cc/products/arduino-mkr-485-shield) will help you convert any MKR board into a Modbus compatible device.
+Check out [this tutorial](https://docs.arduino.cc/tutorials/mkr-485-shield/mkr-485-communication) to learn more about sending data between two [MKR 485 Shields](https://store-usa.arduino.cc/products/arduino-mkr-485-shield).

 When using the [Modbus library](https://www.arduino.cc/reference/en/libraries/arduinomodbus/), sending messages is fairly straightforward as you can see in the examplary request format function below: